The Segovia Scales: Foundations of Classical Guitar Technique

 "The practice of scales enables one to solve a greater number of technical problems in a shorter time than the study of any other exercise.” - Andrés Segovia

-Intermediate players: move your playing to the advanced level through many technical distinctions and refinements
+Intermediate players: Elevate your playing to an advanced level by mastering a wealth of technical distinctions and refining your skills.

-Advanced players: strengthen your foundations while enjoying comprehensive study materials for ongoing practice and review
+Advanced players: Strengthen your musical foundations while immersing yourself in comprehensive study materials designed for ongoing practice and review.

 - learning one octave at a time